-Known for their innovative athletic apparel and footwear, Adidas-owned global sportswear giant Reebok has been around for over a century.
+Known for its innovative athletic apparel and footwear, Adidas-owned global sportswear giant Reebok has been around for over a century.

-Reebok are sportswear pioneers — they developed the first spiked running shoe and the first athletic shoe designed specifically for women, as well as being the official sponsor for the likes of the UFC and CrossFit.
+Reebok is a sportswear pioneer—it developed the first spiked running shoe and the first athletic shoe designed specifically for women, as well as being the official sponsor for the likes of the UFC and CrossFit.

-The question is, are they as good for the environment, workers and animals as they are for athletes?
-Read on to find out how they rate in all three categories so you can decide if it’s time for a Reebok rebound.
+The question is, is the brand as good for the environment, workers, and animals as it is for athletes?
+Read on to find out how it rates in all three categories so you can decide if it’s time for a Reebok rebound.

-If their initiatives stay on track, the main area for improvement is their use of eco-friendly materials.
-Improving this would help them receive a better rating.
-The brand uses a great deal of leather in their products.
-Although this is a natural material, it is not only very damaging to the environment but for workers and animals.
-Perhaps Adidas can start implementing some of their more sustainable materials into Reebok’s range.
-This could include recycled polyester, recycled rubber, organic cotton and recycled ocean plastics.
-We’d also encourage Reebok and Adidas to commit to science-based targets.
-Many major brands have already taken on this initiative.
-It would, therefore, be great if Reebok could follow.
+The main area for improvement is the use of eco-friendly materials.
+Improving this would help Reebok receive a better rating.
+The brand uses a great deal of leather in its products, and while it does come from tanneries that are certified gold or silver by the Leather Working Group, leather is still very damaging to the environment, workers, and animals.
+Perhaps Adidas can start implementing some of its more sustainable materials into Reebok’s range.
+This could include recycled polyester, recycled rubber, organic cotton, and recycled ocean plastics.

-With very few worker empowerment initiatives in place, Reebok misses out on the top rating in this category.
-By ensuring workers have access to important workplace initiatives like unions and effective grievance mechanisms, and actually paying a living wage across their supply chain, Reebok could see their score improve.
+Unfortunately, there is no evidence Reebok ensures payment of a living wage in most of its supply chain, which brings its score down.
+With very few worker empowerment initiatives in place, Reebok misses out on a higher rating in this category.
+By ensuring workers have access to important workplace initiatives like unions and effective grievance mechanisms, and actually paying a living wage across its supply chain, Reebok could see this score improve.

-This category seems to be the main let-down for Reebok.
-While they do not use fur, down feather, angora or other exotic animal skins or hair, they do use wool.
+Reebok is also rated ‘It’s A Start’ for the animals.
+It has a general statement about minimising animal suffering but not a formal animal welfare policy.
+While the brand does not use fur, angora, or other exotic animal skins or hair, it does use wool.
 It does, however, come from non-mulesed sheep!
-The main issue here is that they use leather without stating sources.
-That means the leather is likely not a by-product of the food industry.
-With devastating effects on animals, workers and the environment, the leather industry is just not sustainable.
-Therefore Reebok should consider investing in some of the many innovative, eco-friendly leather alternatives.
-This would help them do right by our animal friends, while earning the title of a truly ethical company.
+The main issue here is that it uses leather, and there is no evidence it traces any animal products to the first stage of production.
+With devastating effects on animals, workers, and the environment, the leather industry is simply not sustainable.
+Reebok should consider investing in some of the many innovative, eco-friendly leather alternatives out there.
+This would help the brand do right by our animal friends, while earning the title of a more ethical company.